mtharp/laureline-firmware/doc/config.rst

 | **Format**: boolean (true or false)
 | **Default**: false

-If true, Laureline will copy raw GPS data from the internal module to the external :ref:`Data In/Out port <dataio>` at 57600 baud.
+If true, Laureline will copy raw GPS data from the internal module to the external :ref:`Data In/Out port <dataio>` at the baud rate configured by :ref:`gps_baud_rate`.
-Do not change :ref:`gps_baud_rate` as it affects the internal serial port as well and will prevent the GPS from functioning correctly.
+Setting :ref:`gps_baud_rate` to less than 57600 baud will cause the output to become corrupted.
 May be used in combination with :ref:`pps_out`.
 Not compatible with :ref:`gps_ext_in`.

 gps_listen_port